jadecobra/python_tdd_exercises/source/sleep duration.rst

        E       TypeError: unsupported operand type(s) for -: 'list' and 'list'

-  Since we only need the first part of our list, we can get the specific item by using its index.
-Python uses zero-based indexing so our first item is at index 0 and the second item at 1, add a test to understand this
+  Since I only need the first part of the list, I can get the specific item by using its index.
+Python uses zero-based indexing so the first item is at index 0 and the second item at 1, add a test to understand this
 * add a failing test to ``test_string_split_method``

   .. code-block:: python